ist363su/website/content/week/week14.md

 ## Week 14

 Completing V2 of your application.
+Use teams and available resources to complete V2 of your web application